 - Early Childhood Content Area Test (test #107) – assesses knowledge of language and literacy development, learning across the curriculum, diversity, collaboration, and professionalism in the early childhood program.
 Test is required before Student Teaching (deadlines apply).

-- Assessment of Professional Teaching (APT) (test #103, grade 6-12) – assesses knowledge of teaching planning, delivery, assessment, professionalism, and technology.
+- Assessment of Professional Teaching (APT) – assesses knowledge of teaching planning, delivery, assessment, professionalism, and technology.
 Test is required to be licensed; recommended that it be taken before Student Teaching.

 Each student seeking licensure from the College of Education/Professional Education Unit must complete supervised field experiences in appropriate settings in conjunction with education courses.
 The field experiences must include a variety of age levels (birth-age 8), multicultural experiences, and a minimum of 15 hours in special education settings.
 All field experiences must be completed prior to final approval for student teaching.
 Field experience hours should be entered by the student into the FEDS system when completing courses with field experience requirements.
-Two internship courses T&L 481 and T&L 482 are associated with theory courses and should be taken concurrently with the specified theory courses.
+Two internship courses, T&L 481 and T&L 482, are associated with theory courses and should be taken concurrently or soon after successful completion of the related theory courses.
 FEDS entry of these clinical hours is not required.
 For details on requirements, expectations, documentation, & courses in your program that require hours, visit the College of Education website.

 Please also view the college core requirements under the MA or MED for Early Childhood for additional requirements.
 Note that the Early Childhood Education Licensure program listed above does not lead to a degree.